The ComfyUI Bible

 Reverse Diffusion

-Something cool happens when the AI learns to reverse this process.
-It learns to:
+When the AI learns to reverse this process, it learns to:

 This is what happens every time you generate an image with Stable Diffusion or similar AI models.
 The model has learned to take random noise and progressively “denoise” it into a clear image that matches your prompt.